harding/old-docs-history-bitcoin.org/en/developer-guide.md

 small payments---if Alice's Internet service goes out for a few hours near the time lock expiry, she could be cheated out of her payment.

-[Transaction malleability][], discussed above in the Payment Security section, is another reason to limit the value of micropayment channels.
+Transaction malleability, discussed above in the Payment Security section, is another reason to limit the value of micropayment channels.
 If someone uses transaction malleability to break the link between the two payments, Alice could hold Bob's 100 millibits hostage even if she hadn't done any work.

-For larger payments, Bitcoin [transaction fees][] are very low as a percentage of the total transaction value, so it makes more sense to protect payments with immediately-broadcast separate transactions.
+For larger payments, Bitcoin transaction fees are very low as a percentage of the total transaction value, so it makes more sense to protect payments with immediately-broadcast separate transactions.